 In the Main Gallery, the calendar of events includes 6-8 major exhibitions a year, film screenings, plays, poetry readings, artist and curator talks, and panel discussions.
 Other galleries include the Wooster St. Window Gallery, on view to the public twenty-four hours a day from street level and speaks to the LGBTQ experience showing art from both emerging and established artists that might be denied access to mainstream venues due to subject matter or institutional bias; and the Prince St. Project Space, curated under Charles Leslie’s trained eye, this space hosts the weekly Leslie-Lohman Studio and offers weekend exhibitions and events.

-The Museum has an online DATABASE that allows you to search over 1,000 images in the Museum's collection.
+The Museum has an online DATABASE that allows you to search images from the Museum's Permanent Collection.
 Also included on the website is a valuable teaching tool called MILESTONES, a timetable of the history of art from the gay perspective.

 The Museum is located at 26 Wooster Street, in the SoHo neighborhood of New York City.
 Admission is always free, and hours are 12pm-6pm Tuesday through Sunday, 12-8 pm on Thursday.
 The Museum is closed Monday and all major holidays.
 The Museum can be reached at 212-431-2609.